abhijadhav14/RateGain-Code-Rangers-Detailed-Submission/readme.md

 # Rate Gain Challenge ( Web-Scrapping )

-In this repository I have solved a challenge given by rate gain company on unstop platfrom .
+In this repository I have solved a challenge given by rate gain company on unstop platform .

 The challenge was to web-scrap few details from all the 45 pages of https://rategain.com/blog/ website .